Academic Program

 Tywanna Webb, Math ICT Teacher & Jana Fears, Math Teacher

 One of the hallmarks of Launch’s academic program is our commitment to co-teaching.
 In almost all classes, students have two teachers – most often, a general educator and a special educator – working to differentiate the pace, learning modalities, and group sizes in order to meet the needs of all learners.
-Most often, our teachers pull small alternative groups based on data gathered from formative assessments.
+Our teachers pull small alternative groups based on data gathered from formative assessments.
 We also focus on English Language Learners (ELLs) to ensure that students' language development is attended to in all academic content areas.

 Launch is an EL Education school dedicated to putting students at the center of their learning.
 At each grade level, students take part in a 6-8 week cross-curricular Case Study.
 Over the past three years, our topics have been the Justice System with a focus on mock trial and playwriting in 6th grade, Disrupting Gun Violence in our Community in 7th grade, and the Civil Rights Movement in 8th grade.
 Students analyze the expedition topic through a number of lenses within their Reading, Writing, Social Studies, Art and Science or Math classes and prepare for a big culminating event where they can engage the community in their learning.